-Students may study ANY TWO foreign modern languages, from the full range of languages offered at Birkbeck (French, German, Italian, Japanese or Spanish), in at least one of which an 'exit' level equivalent to Common European Framework of Reference for Languages (CEFR) Level C1/C2 must be attained (apart from Japanese and Korean, see below).
+Students may study ANY TWO foreign modern languages, from the full range of languages offered at Birkbeck (French, German, Italian, Japanese, Korean or Spanish), in at least one of which an 'exit' level equivalent to Common European Framework of Reference for Languages (CEFR) Level C1/C2 must be attained (apart from Japanese and Korean, see below).
 The minor second language may be studied from a low level (including Beginners) and an 'exit' level equivalent to CEFR Level B2 attained; or it may be studied at the higher level and Level C1 attained.
 Students taking Japanese will normally attain an exit level equivalent either to Upper Intermediate N3 or Advanced level N2, according to the Japanese Language Proficiency Test (JLPT).
+Students taking Korean will currently exit with Korean 3 equivalent to Test of Proficiency in Korean (TOPIK) Level 2.